Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Discussion

-Neighboring galaxies could also contribute to the observed characteristics of LAHs, whether they are satellite galaxies \citep[e.g.][]{momose16,mas17,mitchell20} or more massive systems \citep[e.g.][]{byrohl21}.
-The \lya\ emission from the neighboring galaxies should, on average, be redshifted relative to $z_{sys}$ due to radiative transfer effects.
-However, satellites with lower star-formation rates could potentially drive weaker winds, leading to smaller velocity offsets \citep{muzahid20}.
+Neighbouring galaxies could also contribute to the observed properties of LAHs, whether they are unresolved satellite galaxies \citep[e.g.][]{momose16,mas17,mitchell20} or more massive nearby systems \citep[e.g.][]{byrohl21}.
+Considering the \lya\ emission from the neighbouring galaxies is also regulated by similar mechanism(s) as the target galaxy, the \lya\ emission escaping from these galaxies should also averagely be redshifted relative to the systemic velocity.
+Assuming either radial infalling or virialised motions of the satellite galaxies, it is difficult to find a physical model that would systematically produce a radial blueshift (or less-redshift) trend in the stack.
+However, under the assumption that the unresolved satellites have lower star-formation rates and possibly drive weaker winds, we could expect smaller \lya\ velocity offsets from satellite galaxies \citep{muzahid20}.

+Overall, our observed \lya\ peak shift appears to be a generic property of LAHs according to the MXDF data.
+A possible scenario would be that the \lya\ line emerging at small projected radii results from the propagation of centrally emitted photons in outflowing gas, whereas the signal at the outskirts is more likely due to radiative transfer effects in infalling gas or decelerating outflows.
+Distinguishing between the two kinematic patterns requires a more robust measurement of $z_{sys}$, which is not available at this work.
+The \lya\ photons at the outskirts are likely to be produced \textit{in situ} by collision, fluorescent emission or satellites.
+To investigate the physical nature of the LAHs, a better understanding of both the flux budget and the kinematic behaviour of the LAHs is required.